parrt/msds501/notes/programming.md

 **Step two** is to figure out what data or input, our raw materials, that we need to achieve the goal.
 Without the right data, we can't solve the problem.
 For example, I once mentored a student practicum team whose goal was to identify which customers of a website would upgrade to a professional account.
 The students only had data on users that had upgraded and no data on users who declined to upgrade.
 Whoops!
 You can't build an apples versus oranges classifier if you only have data on apples.
 If you don't have all the data you need, it's important to identify this requirement as part of the problem-solving process.
 Data acquisition often requires programming and we'll revisit the topic below as part of our generic program outline.

 **Step three** of the problem-solving process is to write out some input-output pairs by hand.
 Doing so helps us understand what the program will need to do and how it might do it.
-As we will see, this technique works not only for the overall input and output, but also works great for designing functions (reusable bits of code).
+As we will see, this technique works not only for the overall input and output, but also works great for designing [functions](functions.md) (reusable bits of code).
 We can't automate operations with code if we can't identify the operations manually.
 Moreover, listing a bunch of cases usually highlights special cases, such as "when the input is negative, the output should be empty".
 In other words, the program should not crash with a negative number as input.
 Programmers call this *test-driven design*.

 At this point, we've actually set the stage necessary to solve problems and we haven't thought about code at all.
 We started with the end result and then identified the data we need.
 The input-output pairs neatly bracket the computation we need to perform.
 At the beginning, we have the known data and, at the end, we have the expected output or work product.
 Ok, onto the programming steps.

 **Step four** is to identify the sequence of operations that will compute the expected result.
-Sometimes this is called an *algorithm*.
-Unlike the output-focused goal from step one, this step involves planning out the specific operations and suboperations that chew on the input data, gradually transforming it into the expected output.
-We'll learn how to make such plans below.
+Sometimes this is called an *algorithm* and involves planning out the specific operations and suboperations that chew on the input data, gradually transforming it into the expected output.

 In **Step five**, we translate the operations in our plan to actual executable code.
 This step deserves an entire book but here's a summary of my advice.
 Start with the simplest  suboperations and make sure they work first.
 Then code the larger operations that use those suboperations.
 If there's a problem, you know that it is likely in the new code not the already-tested suboperations.
 In this phase, we'll normally find problems in our design from step four so we'll typically repeat four and five.
 Testing functionality and fixing errors is called *debugging*.